Promote an Agile culture within your team

 Organizations that aspire to be agile need to consider the twin obligations of creating alignment across the enterprise and supporting team autonomy.
 Teams need autonomy to be efficient.
 And, enterprises need alignment across teams and the organization to be efficient.

 Too much alignment with insufficient team autonomy leads doesn't support innovation or agility of teams to get things done.
-Too little alignment with each team running their own program as they want doesn't provide the insight and coordination required to meet business objectives.
+Too little alignment with each team running their own program doesn't provide the insight and coordination required to meet business goals.

-With the right level of alignment across the organization and team autonomy, individuals are empowered to innovate and inspired to collaborate to meet business objectives.
+With the right level of alignment across the organization and team autonomy, individuals are empowered to innovate and inspired to collaborate to meet business goals.

-As you plan how you want to grow your Agile tool set, consider the following areas that are key to creating enterprise alignment while developing team autonomy.
+As you plan how you want to grow your Agile tool set, consider the following areas.
+These areas are key to creating enterprise alignment while developing team autonomy.

 All teams manage their work within the set sprint cadence.
 Teams provide input into the length of sprint that works best for them.